-A Grease Trap (also known as a Grease Interceptor) is a device designed to intercept food waste and grease before it enters your sewer system.
-Doing so, it helps to protect your plumbing, sewer lines, and septic tank from clogs and blockages.
+A Grease Trap (also known as a Grease Interceptor) is designed to intercept food waste and grease before entering your sewer system.
+Doing so helps to protect your plumbing, sewer lines, and septic tank from clogs and blockages.

 How Much Does a Grease Trap Cost?